elasticpath/html5-reference-storefront/README.md

 </li>
 <li><b>Configure your Remote Server's Firewall and Proxy</b>
 <ul>
-<li>Configured your Remote Server's firewall and proxy to allow requests to/from your local Apache proxy.</li>
+<li>Configure your Remote Server's firewall and proxy to allow requests to/from your local Apache proxy.</li>
 </ul>
 </li>
 </li>